Compensation Changes

 Counter Offers

 A counteroffer is the response given to an offer, meaning the original offer was rejected and replaced with another one.
 Counteroffers should be used only when an employee possesses unique knowledge, skills and abilities, that cannot easily be replaced and are approved on a case-by-case basis.
-For details, refer to the 31.01.01.M7.01 Salary Increases not Awarded Through the Budget Cycle SAP.
+For details, refer to the 31.01.01.M0.02 Staff Counteroffer.

-An other salary adjustment is an increase to the employees base pay due to an external pressure in high demand areas and other forces which may be beyond the control of the university departments.
+An other salary adjustment is an increase to the employee's base pay due to an external pressure in high demand areas and other forces which may be beyond the control of the university departments.
 In rare cases, other salary adjustments may be proposed for significant expansion of work, supervisory span of control or reorganizations, when a classification/job title change is not otherwise appropriate.
-For details, refer to the 31.01.01.M7 Employee Compensation Administration Rule.
+For details, refer to the 31.01.01.M0.08 Other Salary Adjustments.

 Hiring Salary Adjustments

-A hiring salary adjustment is an increase that may be given within six (6) months after the end of six (6) months service for newly hired, internally promoted, or reclassified employees who have specific skills and experience above the minimum qualifications required for their position.
-For details, refer to the 31.01.01.M7.04 Hiring Salary Adjustments SAP.
+A hiring salary adjustment is an increase that may be given to a newly hired employee within six (6) months after the end of six (6) months service who has specific knowledge, skills, abilities, and/or experiences above the minimum qualifications required for their position that were not known and thus not considered in the employee’s compensation at the time of hire.
+This increase is not based on performance.
+For details, refer to the 31.01.01.M0.04 Staff Hiring Salary Adjustments.

 Job-Related Skill Enhancement Pay

 A job-related skill enhancement pay increase is an increase that may be given within six (6) months to recognize and reward staff employees who take the initiative through their own efforts to increase their job worth and significantly enhance their value to their organization by obtaining a degree, certificate, license, or other evidence of completion of a prescribed program.
-For details, refer to the 31.01.01.M7.05 Job-Related Skill Enhancement Pay SAP.
+For details, refer to the 31.01.01.M0.05 Staff Job-Related Skill Enhancement Pay.

-This type of increase is not an entitlement and may only be given once during a twelve (12) month period.
+This type of increase is not an entitlement and may only be given once during a six (6) month period.

 Merit Salary Increases